i2p/i2p.i2p/debian-alt/README.txt

 trusty may be used for jessie without libjetty9-java from backports. xenial may be copied to yakkety, zesty.

-tails-jessie and tails-wheezy are currently the same as jessie and wheezy, respectively.
-If they diverge, put the changes here.
+Not maintained:
+wheezy files are not maintained.
+Use the precise files instead. jessie files may not be maintained.
+Use the trusty files instead.

 Note on systemd: